LukasYan30/lukasyan30.github.io/_pages/about.md

 My current research focuses on **Creative AIGC** and **Efficient Low-Level Vision**.
 If you share similar interests or would like to explore potential collaboration, please feel free to reach out!

 # 🔥 News
+- *2026.04*: &nbsp;🎉🎉 MobileIE won the Runner-Up award in the Learned Smartphone ISP Challenge at the Mobile AI Workshop @ CVPR 2026.
 - *2025.11*: &nbsp;🎉🎉 One paper is accepted to IEEE Transactions on Artificial Intelligence.
 - *2025.11*: &nbsp;🎉🎉 I am honored to receive the Xiaomi Special Scholarship and UESTC First-Class Academic Scholarship.
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted to Expert Systems With Applications, Measurement.